 Please note that Slack only preserves the 10,000 most recent messages in your workspace and removes anything earlier from its storage.
 The first-time historical import is limited by what is available, and anything after that 10,000 message mark will not be available to import.

-First, head to the Linked Accounts section of your Account Settings page.
+First, head to the Integrations section of your Workspace Settings page.
 If you've already connected the Orbit GitHub, Twitter, or Discourse integrations, you'll see them there.

-“Connect Slack Integration" will take you to Slack's authorization screen.
+You will be redirected to Slack's authorization screen.
 The app asks for read-only permissions.
 Make sure that the correct Slack workspace is selected in the top-right corner, then click Allow.

 Slack’s default settings allow for any member to install an application in a workspace.
 Be sure to select the correct Slack workspace on that screen, or you might install Orbit in an unrelated community!

-If successful, Slack will send you back to Orbit and you'll see your linked Slack account:
+If successful, Slack will send you back to Orbit and you'll see your linked Slack account.
+Please note that you must also complete the next steps before activities from Slack will be imported.

 For now, the Slack integration can create members and activities for public and private channels.
 If you’d like it to do so for shared channels, direct messages or something else, please drop us a line in our Discord server (https://discord.orbit.love) or at [email protected]